Full spectrum fitting with photometry in pPXF: stellar population versus dynamical masses, non-parametric star formation history and metallicity for 3200 LEGA-C galaxies at redshift z~0.8: Results

 \subsection{Stellar population scaling relations}

 As I am focusing on observable trends, I define luminosity-weighted population quantities, summed over the template weights, as

-In \autoref{fig:mass_size} I show the distribution of ages, metallicities and the \citet{Sersic1968} exponent $n_{\rm Ser}$ on the $(M_\ast,R_{\rm e}^{\rm maj})$ plane.
-Here I adopted as an approximation of the total stellar masses $M_\ast$ the virial mass $M_{\rm vir}\propto R_{\rm e}^{\rm maj} \sigma_\ast^2$, and as half-light radius $R_{\rm e}^{\rm maj}$ the semi-major axis of the isophote containing half of the total light of the \citet{Sersic1968} fitted to the galaxy photometry.
-Both quantities, as well as $n_{\rm Ser}$ are tabulated in the LEGA-C catalogue \citep{vanderWel2021}.
-See \citet{Cappellari2013p15} for a discussion of why the virial mass is likely to be a better approximation of the total stellar mass than the corresponding stellar population estimate.
-I LOESS smoothed the the measured values using the algorithm by \citet{cleveland1988locally} as implement\footnote{Available from \url{https://pypi.org/project/loess/}} by \citet{Cappellari2013p20}.
-I used a small smoothing parameter \texttt{frac=0.1} in all plots of this paper.
+In \autoref{fig:mass_size} I show the distribution of ages, metallicities and the \citet{Sersic1968} index $n_{\rm Ser}$ on the $(M_{\rm JAM},R_{\rm e}^{\rm maj})$ plane, where the dynamical mass $M_{\rm JAM}$ closely approximates the total stellar masses $M_\ast$, and the half-light radius $R_{\rm e}^{\rm maj}$ is the semi-major axis of the isophote containing half of the total light of the \citet{Sersic1968} fitted to the galaxy photometry.
+Both $R_{\rm e}^{\rm maj}$ and $n_{\rm Ser}$ are tabulated in the LEGA-C catalogue \citep{vanderWel2021}.
+See \citet{Cappellari2013p15} for a discussion of why dynamical mass approximates the total stellar mass.

+I \textsc{loess} smoothed the measured values in all coloured plots of this paper.
+The resulting \textsc{loess}-smoothed values represent the two-dimensional equivalent of the average values that are routinely shown in one-dimensional plots.
+However, in two-dimension one cannot show the scatter together with the average values.
+To visualize the scatter, which is significant and not random, I use a projection along the $\sigma_*$ axes later.